OVPR Grant Writing Seminars

 The seminars are open to all full-time Baylor faculty members.
 Seats are limited and preference will be given to new Baylor faculty members (those hired in the prior 12 months) and to tenure-track faculty members.

 Additionally, the Career sessions are limited to faculty who:

-Have attended the OVPR's proposal development seminar for science faculty, either this year or in a previous year;
+- Have attended the seminar, "Write Winning Grant Proposals", either this year or in a previous year;

 The seminar presenter is Dr. Peg AtKisson of Grant Writers' Seminars and Workshops.
 AtKisson, a neuroscientist by training, is the former director of proposal development at Tufts University and has helped individual faculty members and research teams secure millions of dollars in competitive funding.